benjaminion/upgrading-ethereum-book/src/book.md

 #### Source of randomness

-With every [block](/part3/containers/blocks#beaconblockbody) that's proposed the proposer includes a field `randao_reveal` which is its contribution to be mixed in to the RANDAO.
+With every [block](/part3/containers/blocks#beaconblockbody) the proposer includes a field `randao_reveal` that is its contribution to be mixed in to the RANDAO.

 This contribution needs to satisfy two properties: it should be unpredictable by any other node, yet it should be verifiable by all nodes.